mobilecoinofficial/developer-portal/Content/Overview/0003_Network.md

 <h2 style="color: #6aacd3">MobileCoin Ledger</h2>

 In order for any payments network to function, it must be able to maintain a history of transactions.
 MobileCoin Ledger describes how the MobileCoin Network stores payment records in a public ledger.
 The ledger is implemented as a blockchain, in which each block contains transactions that include *transaction outputs (txos)* that might be spent in the future by their owners.
 Each transaction also includes a proof that all value spent in the transaction has never been spent before.
-The underlying design is based on the privacy-preserving CryptoNote ledger protocol, which obscures the identity of all txo owners using one-time recipient addresses.
+The underlying design is based on the encrypted CryptoNote ledger protocol, which obscures the identity of all txo owners using one-time recipient addresses.
 The link between sender and recipient is protected through the use of input rings that guard the actually-spent txo in a large set of possibly-spent txos.

 The monetary value of each txo is encrypted using the method of Ring Confidential Transactions (RingCT).
 RingCT is implemented using bulletproofs for improved performance.
 Only the receiver of the transaction can reveal the encrypted monetary value and spend the new txos that are written to the ledger.
 The recipient's cryptographic control over spending ensures that all transactions in MobileCoin are irreversible, similar to cash transactions in the real world.